Taylor-Ampatiellos/document-analysis/README.txt

 		  	 - A letter frequency bar graph, where the x-axis is each letter of the English alphabet, and the y-axis is the number of times the letter appears throughout the scanned documents.
+		  Note that the second graph is not shown until the first graph is closed.
 		- The second, accessed with the "search" argument, scans a given directory for .docx files and returns a list of files containing the given search term.